elisha174/Testing123/README.md

   [Questions](#h2-Questions)<br>

   ## Installation <br>
-  Load the project code from Weather Channel GitHub repository.
+  Load the project code from Testing123 GitHub repository.
 Once on your local drive on your terminal, install inquirer with the following command: npm install inquirer.
 Then run the code with: node index.js.
 Then fill in the questions and Parking Lot app will run. <br><br>
   ## Usage <br>
   You can use this README to help with your GitHub describe and identify your code. <br><br>
   ## Contributing <br>